paulczar/gcc-deploy-opsman/README.md

 > Note: The original GCP Operator still has some resource support that is missing in GCC.
 Soon we hope to remote the need for this.

-> Note: before running this modify the PROJECT ID in `gcp-operator/operator.yaml`

 ```bash
 kubectl apply -f charts/gcp-operator/crd